aaifeng/portfolio/visualizing-government-debt.md

 The OECD website graph to me is the clearest, however given the fact that the two Tableau graphs are incorporating multiple years, I process the line graph faster than I do the heat map.
 The title and color highlights of the line graph also help me focus faster on specific data points, whereas I need to take in more information and create my own narrative with the heat map.
 If I were to change something about the line graph, I would add in labels for Japan and the U.S. for added clarity.
 Unexplored in this graph, but I also think there's an interesting narrative for countries that have had debt-to-GDP ratios above 100% over the years.

-## Visualization using OECD website tool
+## Visualization using OECD Website Tool

 <iframe src="https://data.oecd.org/chart/7fau" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7fau" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2020</a></iframe>
 “General Government Debt.”
-OECD, 2023. https://data.oecd.org/gga/general-government-debt.htm.
+OECD, 2023. [https://data.oecd.org/gga/general-government-debt.htm.](https://data.oecd.org/gga/general-government-debt.htm)

 ## Heat Map Visualization using Tableau